RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 1. **Conservative** is just choosing the lowest recurring load and lowest recurring + once off load and evaluating cost using a naive or flat forecast.
 This was probably the winning approach for cost in Phase 1, as some competitiors had winning results with no forecast, or a poor forecast, but seemed pointless to me as the organizers said quality of forecast should contribute to results in phase 2.

 2. **Forced discharge** forbids any charging in peak hours, and forces at least one of the two batteries to be discharging in every peak period.
-This was thought to avoid nasty surprises in the peak load as in phase 1 one of the actual observed values was 262 kW above my final forecast (i.e. forecast with 0.5166 MASE).
-However, although values drop randomly in and out of the building data, I hoped that there were no "outliers" in phase 2 as promised (although this "outlier" comment from the competition organizers probably referred to the repeated 1744.1 kW values in the Building 0 trace).
+This was thought to avoid nasty surprises in the peak load as in phase 1 one of the actual observed values (period 2702 of 2880) was ~260 kW above my final forecast (i.e. forecast with 0.5166 MASE).
+However, although values drop randomly in and out of the building data, I hoped that there were no "outliers" in phase 2 as promised (although this "outlier" comment from the competition organizers probably referred to the repeated 1744.1 kW values in the Building 0 trace - periods 1710 to 1713 of 2880).

 3. **No forced discharge** forbids any charging in peak hours, but the MIQP solver decides whether to discharge or do nothing in those hours.